A year long investigation into criminal activities in the territory of Brazil’s Yanomami tribe has led to the arrest of 26 goldminers.

 The police also uncovered five criminal groups which were allegedly funding the goldmines.
 Those involved include local pilots, businessmen and jewelers.

 One group of miners was operating near a community of uncontacted Yanomami.
-A spokesman for FUNAI, the government’s indigenous affairs department, told a local newspaper that, ‘There was a risk of genocide due to the pressure from the miners.
+A spokesman for FUNAI, the government’s Indigenous affairs department, told a local newspaper that, ‘There was a risk of genocide due to the pressure from the miners.
 We already have information about confrontations between Indians and miners.’

 The Yanomami have protested for years about the devastating impacts the miners have on their communities.
 The dredges have destroyed the river beds, and the mercury used to separate the gold has contaminated fish and drinking water.